-- Using rough estimates (+ 5%) to apportion sky view /ground view areas for L↓ and L↑ temperature measurements instead of using fish-eye lens photographs /other quantitative methods. - Human errors: - people blocking the instrument' s view; - not leveling instruments properly (horizon's not being correct) which can result in radiation from sources that should not be part of a measurement (i.e. when measuring incoming radiation or Q, an instrument that is not level may mistakenly include outgoing radiation). - moving around within the site between readings so that each measurement is not originating at the same spot - incorrect estimates proportioning object /surface types at each site, and insufficient temperature sampling of each object /surface type for longwave radiation measurements; - calculation errors - Instrument errors exist for each instrument and are up to 10%.
-Instrument error details are in the Lab Background Information and should be incorporated in this answer. - 5) Relate your measured Radiation Balance values (Q, K↓, K↑, L↓, L↑) to the outdoor environmental conditions at the time of your measurement (sky, time of day, site, weather variability).
+- people blocking the instrument's view; - not leveling instruments properly (horizon's not being correct) which can result in radiation from sources that should not be part of a measurement (i.e. when measuring incoming radiation or Q, an instrument that is not level may mistakenly include outgoing radiation). - moving around within the site between readings so that each measurement is not originating at the same spot - incorrect estimates proportioning object /surface types at each site, and insufficient temperature sampling of each object /surface type for longwave radiation measurements; - calculation errors - Instrument errors exist for each instrument and are up to 10%.
+Instrument error details are in the Lab Background Information and should be incorporated in this answer. - 5) Relate your measured Radiation Balance values $(Q^, K\downarrow, K\uparrow, L\downarrow, L\uparrow)$ to the outdoor environmental conditions at the time of your measurement (sky, time of day, site, weather variability).
 Your answer should follow these patterns and incorporate points from the graphs and explanations for your particular lab days at the end of these model answers. - K↓: Exists only during the day.
 On a clear day, it is zero at sunrise and gradually increases to a maximum at midday; then K↓ decreases to zero again at sunset.
 On a cloudy day, the pattern is similar but much reduced as solar radiation is attenuated by varying layers /thickness of cloud.
-Foggy days further reduce radiation. - K1: Regardless of sky conditions, K1 is always a proportion of K4.
-It is dependent on amount of incoming solar radiation (K4) and the albedo (α) which depends on the type of surface.
-Rain /snow (or even wind on water) can rapidly change the albedo of a surface. - L[↑] depends on an object's or surface's temperature which depends on the object's or surface's exposure to solar radiation, daily /seasonal heating variations, and the surface albedo.
-Generally, L[↑]fluctuates more than L[↓] as surface temperatures change more than sky temperatures. - L↓ depends on sky temperatures.
-L↓ is smaller under clear skies due to cooler sky temperatures, and greater under cloudy conditions as clouds retain heat and cause warmer sky temperatures.
-L↓ is determined by the Stephan-Boltzman law which indicates a big change in longwave radiation when there is a small change in temperature.
-L↓ changes more slowly and varies less than K↓. - Q variation is dominated by K↓ during daytime regardless of clear or cloudy conditions and follows the pattern of K↓.
+Foggy days further reduce radiation. - K1: Regardless of sky conditions, K1 is always a proportion of K1.
+It is dependent on amount of incoming solar radiation (K1) and the albedo (α) which depends on the type of surface.
+Rain /snow (or even wind on water) can rapidly change the albedo of a surface. - L1 depends on an object's or surface's temperature which depends on the object's or surface's exposure to solar radiation, daily /seasonal heating variations, and the surface albedo.
+Generally, L1 fluctuates more than L1 as surface temperatures change more than sky temperatures. - L\depends on sky temperatures.
+L\dark is smaller under clear skies due to cooler sky temperatures, and greater under cloudy conditions as clouds retain heat and cause warmer sky temperatures.
+L\dark is determined by the Stephan-Boltzman law which indicates a big change in longwave radiation when there is a small change in temperature.
+L\dark changes more slowly and varies less than K\dark. - Q variation is dominated by K↓ during daytime regardless of clear or cloudy conditions and follows the pattern of K↓.
 It is muted in comparison to K↓ due to K↑ and L↑ removing energy.
 Under cloudy conditions, Q increases as higher L↓ values contribute to Q. This is most clearly seen at night when Q patterns are simplified because there is no shortwave radiation (K↓ =0); thus Q is usually negative at night.